 One way to think about marketing is how you attract and retain those that might be interested in what you have to offer.
 This is different from sales where they are already interested and you negotiate a transaction involving a trade of money, products, or services.
 In both cases, the process is educational and transactional.
 Although in marketing, the action is suggested, while in sales, the action is explicit.

 In marketing, the outcome is engagement or how often someone interacts with you.
 In sales, the outcome is financial whether direct (a trade of money for products or services) or indirect (a trade of products or services for a relative equally valued products or services).

 One goal of marketing is to increase engagement (interactivity) in order to increase sales.
-Total marketing may be valuated based on the ratio of dollars spent marketing to net profit.
+Total marketing is valuated based on the ratio of dollars spent marketing to net profit.

 Marketing activities common to artists

 You might want to think about marketing as asking for the least to the most amount of effort.
 Another way of looking at it is the least to the most amount of privacy given.

 Most start with social media.
 Choose a platform or two with which you feel comfortable.
 Measure engagement by the relative number of clicks, likes, and shares to your current number of followers.